As previously posted on SearchEngine Journal on April 27, 2022. Authored by OneLocal’s in-house SEO expert, Jeff Riddall.

 The output of each of these exercises should be a prioritized checklist of items forming the basis of your foundational optimization efforts.

-One particularly important local SEO tactic is using local business schema or HTML markup to standardize the structure of information preferred by the search engines.
+One particularly important local SEO for B2B tactic is using local business schema or HTML markup to standardize the structure of information preferred by the search engines.